Song Indexing / Track Separations

 However, with certain kinds of recordings I'm definitely willing to give it my best shot, I just can't guarantee it'll be perfect.
 If it proves to be too difficult, you'll get one track per side.

-IMPORTANT: While I try very hard to provide accurate indexing, sometimes it's very difficult and just can't be done accurately with certain types of materials.
+While I try very hard to provide accurate indexing, sometimes it's very difficult and just can't be done accurately with certain types of materials.
 Since I don't charge for indexing

 to start with, I don't provide refunds or project do-overs because of incorrect or inaccurate indexing.